ryanisaacg/libdgt/README.md

         - [ ] Convert Tiled tiles to libau tiles
         - [ ] Mark all tiles in "background" layers as not solid
         - [ ] Return a list of all-non-tile objects
+	- Binding windows to global
+		- [ ] Add a compile-time-flag to Window to bind it as global
+		- [ ] Add functions to access the global window
 - Documentation
 	- Write documentation for each module
 	- Generate and host the documentation on a github page